pranberry/matrix_transform_api/Notes.md

 - watchout for scope creep:
   - the requirement is pretty straight-forward

+## Assumptions

+- stdlib only
+- treating empty values (eg: `1,,2`) as legitimate
+- Desired response content-type not specified.
+Sending back txt/csv, not JSON

 ## What missing

 - any need for concurrency features
 - not enforcing access by HTTP Request types.
 GET, POST, etc. all have the same behaviour
-- JSON response.
-Was not specified, returning all requests as string
-- logging middleware.
+- logging middleware
+  - current logging clutters the code, could easily be done via middleware
   - would be nice to just define and wrap
-  - channel logging

-## Assumptions

-- treating empty values (eg: `1,,2`) as legitimate.
+  - central place to define log format